prorev/prorev.github.io/_posts/2021-03-09-pytorch11_data_augmentation.md

 title: PyTorch | Data Augmentation
 date: 2021-03-09 23:57:32
 author: taimane
-description: Explains PyTorch data augmentation for visual tasks using the examples from different python data augmentation libraries such as cv2, pil, matplotlib...
-Resizing images and other transforms covered.
+description: Explains data augmentation in PyTorch for visual tasks using the examples from different python data augmentation libraries such as cv2, pil, matplotlib...
+Resizing images and other torchvision transforms covered.
 layout: post
 permalink: /pytorch/data-augmentation
 redirect_from: /pytorch/data_augmentation